Seasons Greetings from the Commissioner

 - Heinrich Klein - Department of Environment, Water and Natural Resources

-- Robert Kleeman - Department of Planning, Transport and Infrastructure
+- Robert Kleeman - Department of Infrastructure and Transport

 - Neil Pontifex - Agriculture KI Board

 - Deb Sleeman – Public Nominee

 - Richard Trethewey - Kangaroo Island Natural Resources Management